 Want to make your own vertical herb spiral garden?
 This compact space saving design can be made with just a few basic steps.

-Construction materials and methods vary so after deciding on the best position and gathering your materials, you can have one built the same day.
+Construction materials and methods vary.
+So after deciding on the best position and gathering your materials, you can have one built the same day.

-If you like this particular design, here are some basic instructions for making a gabion wall or visit BlondeMafia or Garden Drum.
-Instructional videos for gabions are here and here.
+If you like this particular design and want to learn to make the curved wire baskets, see the end of this post for videos and wire basket suppliers for Gabion Herb Spirals.
+These are some basic instructions for making a gabion wall or visit BlondeMafia or Garden Drum.
+More instructional videos for gabions are here and here.
 For the tutorial steps, read on!

 - Long stake.
-Secure a 1m length of string to the stake and tie at the other end with a lightweight stake, bamboo cane or chalk.
+Secure a 1m (3 ft) length of string to the stake and tie at the other end with a lightweight stake, bamboo cane or chalk.
 Use this to draw a line on the ground to measure out the circle.

 - Rock minerals and organic fertiliser (to add nutrients to your soil).